Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

 ## Features

-This templates creates a SharePoint Subscription / 2019 / 2016 / 2013 farm with an extensive configuration that would take ages to perform manually, including a federated authentication with ADFS, an OAuth trust, the User Profiles service and a web application with 2 zones that contains multiple path based and host-named site collections.
+This templates creates a SharePoint Subscription / 2019 / 2016 / 2013 farm with an extensive configuration that would take ages to perform manually, including a federated authentication with ADFS, an OAuth trust, the User Profiles service and a web application with 2 zones and multiple path based and host-named site collections.
 On the SharePoint virtual machines, [Chocolatey](https://chocolatey.org/) is used to install the latest version of Notepad++, Visual Studio Code, Fiddler, ULS Viewer and 7-Zip.
 There are some differences in the configuration, depending on the SharePoint version: